vijayLalam/aps-fault-detection/README.md

 ---
 git add file_name
 ---
-Note:you can given file_name to add specific file or use "." to add everything to staging area
+Note:you can given file_name to add specific file or use "." to add everything in current working directory(here Workspace)  to staging area

 Create Commits
 ---